ryscher/old-vagrant-dryad/README.md

 Sometimes provisioning fails with `fatal: [x.x.x.x] => SSH encountered an unknown error during the connection.`.
 In this case simply retry with `vagrant provision`

+### Alternative base image

+An alternative to using the default image indicated in the Vagrantfile (precise64-10g.box) is to build an image locally.
+See the README.md file in the directory 'packer-templates' for steps to build and use a locally built image.

+Note that the default (precise64-10g) image is unable to support storage of over 10Gb, which is exceeded during import of the production database.
+Replacing the default image, by building an alternative locally or using another base URL, is required in that case.

 ## Accessing the Virtual Machine

 After the machine has been created/provisioned successfully, you can log in with